 However, because researchers collected just a few bones, including two skulls, an arm, a leg, a jaw, and several artifacts, the final report provided little information.
 Then in 1956, three separate investigations took place in which scientists took large collections of bones and relics.

-To even approach the biggest question of all — How did the skeletons get there? — one must first look at the importance of the Himalayas.
-The enigma of the skeletons at Roopkund Lake is closely tied to the mystic nature of the Nanda Devi mountains.
+In order to understand the mystery behind the Roopkund Lake bodies, we must look at the significance of the Himalayas.
+People of the region revere the Nanda Devi mountains.
 These towering peaks lie to the northeast of the lake and are a part of the greater Nanda Devi National Park and Biosphere.
 The sacred region contains shrines strewn throughout.

 Nanda Devi, meaning “bliss-giving goddess,” derives its name from the most important and revered goddess in the Garhwal region of Uttarakhand.
 Nanda Devi, the goddess, represents Shiva’s consort, Parvati, who “first came onto the earth as the daughter of Himavan, the king of the Himalaya, and has, therefore, always been associated with the mountains” (Carter 1977).